The 15 Best Wineries in Mendoza, Argentina

 The lunch set up at La Azul is the best I’ve ever seen

-12. Bodega La Azul
+Bodega La Azul

 Bodega La Azul is my absolute favorite winery and restaurant in all of Mendoza.
+We’ve had lunch at Bodega La Azul on our first two trips.

-Bodega La Azul offers a 5-course lunch with (bottomless) wine pairings.
 After lunch, you are taken for a private tasting of a reserve wine straight from the barrel.

 I can say confidently this is the best lunch I’ve ever had, twice.
 The wine flows freely and the views are unbeatable.

-For a unique experience offered by people who truly love what they do, have lunch at La Azul.
-You can read more about my most recent visit there in my review of Bodega La Azul (restaurant and hotel).
+You can read more about my most last visit there in my review of Bodega La Azul (restaurant and hotel).

-13. Domaine Bousquet
+Domaine Bousquet

 French-owned Domain Bousquet makes organic wines in the Uco Valley.